British Pakistanis: Liberal Democrats, Scottish National Party and Others

-In the 2003 Scottish Parliament elections, Scottish Pakistani voters supported the Scottish National Party (SNP) more than the average Scottish voter.
-The SNP is a centre-left civil nationalist party that campaigns for the independence of Scotland from the United Kingdom.
+At the 2003 Scottish Parliament election, Scottish Pakistani voters supported the Scottish National Party more than the average Scottish voter.
+The SNP is a centre-left, nationalist party that campaigns for the independence of Scotland from the United Kingdom.
 SNP candidate Bashir Ahmad was elected to the Scottish Parliament to represent Glasgow at the 2007 election, becoming the first member of the Scottish Parliament to be elected with a Scottish Asian background.
 On 29 March 2023, Humza Yousaf was elected First Minister of Scotland, becoming the first British Pakistani to hold this position, and simultaneously the first Muslim leader of a European country.
-He also served as leader of the Scottish National Party between 2023 and 2024.
+He also served as Leader of the Scottish National Party between 2023-24.

 Salma Yaqoob is the former leader of the left-wing, anti-Zionist Respect Party.
 The small party has seen success in areas such as Sparkbrook in Birmingham and Newham in London, where there are large Pakistani populations.
 Qassim Afzal is a senior Liberal Democrat politician of Pakistani origin.
-In 2009 he accompanied the then Deputy Prime Minister of the United Kingdom to meetings with Pakistan's president, Asif Ali Zardari.
-There has never been a Pakistani MP in the Liberal Democrats.
+In 2009, he accompanied the then Deputy Prime Minister of the United Kingdom to meetings with Pakistan's president, Asif Ali Zardari.
+There has never been a Pakistani MP from the Liberal Democrats.